cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/go-cli.html.md

 Create a user account.
 If you do not supply required options on the command line, cf will prompt for them.

 **Usage**

+`go-cf create-user USERNAME`

+Where:

+* `USERNAME` is the user name for the user account.

 **Example**